JulioneQA/JulioneQA/README.md

 About me:

--My attraction to the tech world stems from my experience in quality control and assurance.🏆 -I am currently learning software testing fundamentals and automated testing with tools as CSS, python, pycharm, selenium.🔍🐛 -I understand the guarantee and confidence that quality provides for products, and that's why I seek to contribute to any organization that gives me the opportunity, by providing rigorous testing.📝💯
+- 🏆 My attraction to the tech world stems from my experience in quality control and assurance.
+- 🔍🐛 I am currently learning software testing fundamentals and automated testing with tools as CSS, python, pycharm, selenium.
+- 📝💯 I understand the guarantee and confidence that quality provides for products, and that's why I seek to contribute to any organization that gives me the opportunity, by providing rigorous testing.

 <!--h1 without bottom border-->